4 Easy Tips to Drink More Water Daily

 3. Make drinking water convenient.

-Have a bottle readily accessible for your morning, afternoon, and/or evening commutes.
-When cooking in the kitchen, sip on a glass of water.
+• Have a bottle of water readily accessible for your morning, afternoon, and/or evening commutes

 4. Order water at restaurants.

 Restaurants and fast food are utilized frequently in this busy, social society.
-Often times, a soft drink is included in the meal so why would free water substitute a sodas place?
-If giving up your soft drink is out of the question, that's fine.
-But order a water as well.
+A soft drink tends to be included in the meal, so why would free water substitute a sodas place?
+If giving up your soft drink is out of the question, that is fine.
+But order a water every time as well.

 Not only will water consumption increase, but it could lead to a decrease of soda intake.
 But try to also limit foods and drinks filled with empty calories, including soft and energy drinks.